matteuc/wavves_pos/README.md

 # wavves POS (Point of Sale)
 **wavves**, a simple POS system built on *Express.js* and *Handlebars.js*, is a lightweight business management application designed to help businesses establish an easy to use POS.
 There are three main functions: a) creating new transactions, b) modifying the products that are available for sale, and c) viewing previous transactions.
 To get started with **wavves**, follow the instructions below!
+You can also view the deployed app [here](https://wavves-pos.herokuapp.com/)!

 ## Usage
 The **wavves** POS can be initiated via the command line: